 I found this information about motor mounting dimensions in the same book.

-My wiring diagrams for ceiling fans, switched outlets, 3-way and 4-way switches, and telephones can be found here.
+My links to wiring diagrams for bathroom fans, ceiling fans, switched outlets, 2-way, 3-way, and 4-way switches, and telephones can be seen here.

 Visit my Link Tree for more free electrical information and links to electrical supplies and merchandise.